PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-26-vscode-for-analysts-part-2.md

 ### 🧘 Final Thoughts

-VS Code is more than just an editor — it’s a dojo for your detection kata, a crypt for old scripts, and a cockpit for logflight.
+VS Code is more than just an editor, it’s a dojo for your detection kata, a crypt for old scripts, and a cockpit for logflight.
 But like any good tool, it’s only as powerful as the hands that wield it.
 So make sure you use it a lot and practice those key commands too.

 With these extensions, you’re not just reading logs.
 You’re navigating them like a pilot with radar, sonar, and a few ESP plugins on the side.